yoosuho/portfolYOU/pages/AI.md

 <h2>8. expectation effectiveness</h2>
 <p>
-The platform is currently undergoing integration with a custom-built UAM prototype based on a single-seat multicopter configuration.
-Laboratory testing is being conducted in a tethered flight setup with injected emergency cases.
-Real-world flight demonstrations are planned for the upcoming test campaign under the Korean UAM Grand Challenge framework.
+The platform is currently undergoing integration with a custom-built UAM prototype based on a single-seat multicopter configuration, with plans to expand into a three-seat variant in the near future.
 </p>
 <p>
 Software modules are deployed in a redundant computing container environment.
 Each container includes navigation, sensor fusion, emergency handling, and interface modules.
 The system is also being evaluated for conformance to DO-178C and FACE validation suites.
 We anticipate that the platform will be capable of self-contained emergency response—including autonomous diversion and forced landing—in uncontrolled flight conditions.